microsoft/autogen/python/docs/src/core-concepts/memory.md

 - {py:class}`agnext.chat.memory.HeadAndTailChatMemory`

-To create a custom memory implementation, you need to subclass the {py:class}`agnext.chat.memory.ChatMemory` protocol class and implement all its methods.
+To create a custom memory implementation, you need to subclass the {py:class}`agnext.components.memory.ChatMemory` protocol class and implement all its methods.
 For example, you can use [LLMLingua](https://github.com/microsoft/LLMLingua) to create a custom memory implementation that provides a compressed